 We provide commentary on the issues, via press releases, op-eds, and these briefs:

 To request an op-ed on a specific topic, email the Libertarian Party media team.

 Libertarian Party interview availability

 Nicholas Sarwark is serving his third term as chair of the Libertarian National Committee (LNC), having first been elected in 2014.

 Sarwark has served as chair of the LP of Maryland and as vice chair of the LP of Colorado, where he played a key role in recruiting the state’s 42 Libertarian candidates in 2014 and supported the passage of Colorado’s historic marijuana legalization initiative in 2012.
 In 2018, he ran for mayor of Phoenix, Arizona.

 Professionally, Sarwark has been a criminal defense attorney; he served as a deputy public defender in Colorado, trying more than 30 cases before a jury and arguing in front of the Colorado Supreme Court.
 In 2014, he moved to Arizona to help operate his family’s business, the oldest independent auto dealership in Phoenix, founded in 1942.

-Nicholas Sarwark is available for in-studio interviews in the Phoenix area.
+Nicholas Sarwark is available for in-studio interviews in the Boston area.

 Dan Fishman is the executive director of the national Libertarian Party.
 He has a background in special education along with more than two decades of experience in computer science.